Purpose and Integrity for Sustainable Success in Turbulent Times

 If leaders treat all things with equal seriousness and respect, their own persons will be taken care of as a matter of course.
 The way to be rid of such personal concerns is to be rid of the distinction between one’s person and the world in which we live.

-Ably travel without tracks;
+Ably travel without set route;

-ably speak without slips;
+ably speak without harming;

-ably shutting without bolts,
+ably shutting without bolts, yet stay locked;

-ably knotting without rope,
+ably knotting without rope, yet stay tied.

-In this way, skilled leaders
+In just this way, skilled leaders:

 always help people,

-always help beings,
+always help the world,

-While wise enough
+While wise enough,

-failing to value their trainer,
+failing to value the trainer,

 means getting lost.